dougeby/IntuneDocs/intune-user-help/install-a-new-version-of-the-company-portal-app.md

 1. Open the App Store and search for **Intune**.
 2. When you find the app, tap **Update**.

+## Update the Company Portal app on your macOS device

+To automatically get updates as they become available, open Company Portal and go to **Help**.
+Then click on **Check for updates**.
+On the Microsoft AutoUpdate window, select **Automatically download and install**.
+To view available updates, click on **Check for updates**.

 ## Update the Company Portal app on your Windows device
 To automatically get updates as they become available, open Microsoft Store and go to  **Settings**.
 Then turn on **App updates**.
 To view recent updates, and apps waiting in the download queue, go to **Downloads and updates**.